Walking, wheeling and cycling routes | Sevenoaks District Council

 Walking, wheeling and cycling routes

-The proposed routes will provide people on foot, wheelers (people on scooters, parents with prams and wheelchair users) and riders with safe routes in towns and between some towns and villages.
+The routes will provide people on foot, wheelers - those on scooters, parents with prams and wheelchair users - and riders with safe routes in and between some towns and villages.

-We are working with Kent County Council to provide a walking, wheeling and cycling route for Sevenoaks town linking Wildernesse in the east to Riverhead in the west.
+We worked with Kent County Council to provide the new walking, wheeling and cycling route for Sevenoaks town linking Wildernesse in the east to Riverhead in the west.

-The route will link Trinity, Weald of Kent and Tunbridge Wells Boys Grammar schools in the east with Amherst and Riverhead schools in the west.
-The route passes via Knole Academy, Sevenoaks Primary and Walthamstow Junior schools and close to the rail station and other facilities.
+The route links Trinity, Weald of Kent and Tunbridge Wells Boys Grammar schools in the east of Sevenoaks with Amherst and Riverhead schools in the west.
+The route passes by Knole Academy, Sevenoaks Primary and Walthamstow Junior schools and close to the rail station and other local facilities.

 In June and July 2023, we asked the community for their views on our proposals.
-The public were asked for their thoughts on specific sections of the route and if they supported the proposal.
-We received almost 500 responses and have refined the scheme in light of the comments.
-The survey showed strong overall support for the route (61%), but raised some concerns with the Bradbourne Park Road and St James’s Road sections and the loss of parking spaces.
+They were asked for their thoughts on specific sections of the route and if they supported the proposal.
+We received almost 500 responses.
+The survey showed strong overall support for the route (61%), but residents raised some concerns with the Bradbourne Park Road and St James’s Road sections and the loss of parking spaces.
 You can view the full results of the consultation.

 View our Sevenoaks Cycling and Walking Infrastructure Plan.